 Explore the world of small animal adventures by reading a Beatrix Potter book.
 Choose a favorite scene or character to illustrate from these children's classics.

-Research information about Potter's life and her publishing career.
+Organize text and electronic resources for students to view on Beatrix Potter.
+Encourage students to research information about Potter's life and her publishing career.
 She got started as a writer by sending animal stories to a sick child.
 You'll learn that later she changed careers and raised sheep instead.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step